spandcy/PD_prediction/output/README.md

-# CreditCard_fraud
+# PD_prediction
-The best result is Random Forest with 1000 tree, F1 score is about 0.85
+The best result is logistic regression with L1 penalty, AUC is 0.7